shaikali-c/a_blockchain/README.md

 ### Endpoints

 ```
 GET  /transactions						— list all transactions
+GET  /transaction/{transaction_id}      — get a transaction
 POST /create_transaction				— create a new transaction
 ```

 ---